anand40090/GitLab-Maven/README.md

 # GitLab-Maven
-This project is for GitLab Maven Integration
+This project is for GitLab Maven Integration for Java SpringBopot application

 ## High Level Steps
 1. Create GitLab Account